lensesio/kafka-topics-ui/README.md

 CORS support can be a bit buggy, so if you have trouble setting it up, you may need to provide CORS headers through a proxy (i.e. nginx).

-Note that the schema registry is optional.
-Topics will attempt to be parsed using Avro, then fall back to JSON, and finally fall back to Binary if all above fail.
+**Note:** The schema-registry is optional and topics are attempted to be read using Avro, then fall back to JSON, and finally fall back to Binary.

 Example for nginx